qwertypower/CppCamera/README.md

 # CppCamera
-This project implements interaction width camera in C++ code
+This project implements interaction width camera in C++ code.
+Dependencies: OpenCV modules: opencv_core, opencv_imgproc, opencv_videoio(win, linux, mac).
+For mobile platforms OpenCV havebeen prebuilded.

-TODO: how to build for all platforms will be soon
+TODO: how to build for all platforms will be soon...